-There are four defining characteristics of decision support systems that differentiate them in the massive world of software.
-They collect, store, analyse and present information.
+There are four defining characteristics of decision support systems that separates them in the world of software.
+Namely, these types of systems turn data into decisions.

 Four characteristics of decision support

 Data is at the heart of every decision support system: every time, without exception.
 Data, data, data!
 Through these four characteristics of decision support, you can turn your data into decisions.

 The first of the four characteristics of decision support is that the system must collect data.
 A familiar example of a decision support system is daily weather report.
 This is a system that collects information about the temperature throughout the world.
 There use a range of devices to collect measurements, such as the temperature.
 These gauges become part of a massive decision support system that is useful for any person interested in the heat of the day.
 If a decision support system is to be useful, it must first collect data that is relevant to your decision.

 Once you have the data, you have to manage it.
 First and foremost, that means somewhere to store it.
 For example, all of the measures of a temperature gauge needs to be stored so that it can be analysed.
 This usually means some kind of database or data log.
 A system that provides decision support, also has a way to manage the data that it collects.

 The third of the characteristics of decision support system is when data becomes insight.
 By itself, raw data is rarely useful.
 Rather, it must crunched to meet the needs of the people who may benefit from it.
 However, with some high quality analysis, that data may become essential for making big decisions.
 This can be the difference between helping a farmer plan the next day’s harvest or a pilot flying an airliner at 38,000 feet.
 Same source data, but very different types of analysis.
 Therefore, analysis makes a world of difference when it comes to decision support.

 Data presentation is all about how you deliver your information to people.
 It is the interface and interaction between data and user.
 This is the user interface, look and feel, column graph or pie chart.